Last Updated: June 8, 2024

 Real Estate

 If "The Disaster Artist" is to be believed, Tommy owns apartments in Hollywood and San Francisco.
-The main real estate we were able to find in public records is a 15,000 square-f0ot commercial building in San Francisco located at 555 Beach Street.
-The building is owned by the "Thomas P Wiseau Revocable Tr".
-The building is worth an estimated $2-4 million depending on market rates.
+The main real estate we were able to find in public records is a 15,000-square-foot commercial building at 555 Beach Street in San Francisco.
+The building is owned by the "Thomas P Wiseau Revocable Tr."
+It is worth an estimated $2-4 million, depending on market rates.

 Documentary Lawsuit